clj-kondo/clj-kondo/doc/hooks.md

 longer get false positives when using it.
 Moreover, it will report unused bindings and will give warnings customized to this macro.

-If a hook returns a new node, clj-kondo lints the original call for arity only.
-The arguments of this call never go to the original function, so clj-kondo does not compare them with the parameter types.
-The type checker examines the new node instead.

 <p align="center">
   <img src="../screenshots/hooks-with-bound.png"/>
 </p>